Healthy Local 1: Frequently Asked Questions

 COBRA: You’ll get a “COBRA Notice” letter in the mail from Unite Here Health when your benefits are about to expire.
 If you’re on Union health insurance, we’ll be sending out these letters soon.
 Follow the directions on that letter.
 If you’re on a company plan, call your company to have them send you one if you have not received one.
 Please note: It is important that you select coverage and pay premiums within the timeframes specified in the notice.
 If you miss a deadline, then the plan is not required to reinstate your coverage.

-FQHCs: Call an FQHC to get your first appointment set up so that you’re in their system.
+FQHCs: First, find an FQHC near you with the services you need with our FQHC Finder.
+Then call the FQHC to get your first appointment set up so that you’re in their system.
 It is often easier to get follow-up appointments once you’ve had a first session.
-If you’ve filled out the Healthy Local 1 Intake survey, in the email we sent you for healthcare recommendations (subject line “UNITE HERE Local 1 Health Insurance”), we included a list of the FQHCs closest to you.
+If you’ve filled out the Healthy Local 1 Intake survey, in the email we sent you for healthcare recommendations (subject line “UNITE HERE Local 1 Health Insurance”), we also included a list of the FQHCs closest to you.

 I’m pregnant.
 What am I going to do when the Union healthcare expires?